receter/sys42/packages/components/README.md

 If you want to overide styles globally, the easiest way is to do this by overriding custom properties.
 You can find a list of all available customer properties in the defaults file [`default-custom-properties.css`](./lib/default-custom-properties.css).

 If you want to override styles for a specific occurence of a component, you can do this by adding a class to the component and then adding styles to this class.

+## Styling opinions

+System 42 is designed to be a flexible design system that can be customized to fit your needs.

+There are some opinionated decisions that are made in the design system:

+**Margin Top**

+Whenever `margin` is used to create space between elements, `margin-top` is preferred.
+The the CSS reset (which is base on `normalize.css`) is extended and removes `margin-top` for some elements.

+For more information see this [article](https://dev.to/receter/why-i-fell-in-love-with-margin-top-3flg).

 ## React + TypeScript + Vite